odonnellmatt/Finance/README.md

-# Portfolio Optimization: Efficient Frontier & Sharpe Ratio using Python
+# Portfolio Optimisation: Efficient Frontier & Sharpe Ratio using Python

 This project implements a **Monte Carlo simulation** to identify the **Efficient Frontier** and determine the optimal portfolio allocation for a given set of stocks.